UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic_components.md

 * Create and test a generic N-to-1 multiplex using different styles of SystemVerilog
 * Create and test components with tri-state outputs
+* Generate multiple instances of a component using the `generate` statement
 * Use don't care inputs to simplify a HDL design
 * Perform arithmetic operations in SystemVerilog
 * Create and test generic encoders and decoder objects in SystemVerilog